• 00Days

 Oral presentation guidelines

-The below information is for all in-person oral presentations.
+The below information is for all oral presentations.
 These guidelines include instructions on how to prepare your presentation.

 It is important that you read and understand these guidelines while preparing your presentation.